ananafrida/rag-chatbot/README.md

 # rag-chatbot
-A chatbot for answering mit app inventor questions
+A chatbot for answering problem-solving questions